ibm-cloud-docs/vpc/vsi_is_profiles.md

 The following profiles support Intel SGX, Intel TDX, and secure boot.
 If you prefer to use Intel SGX or Intel TDX without secure boot, you can disable the secure boot option.
 For more information, see [Secure boot for Virtual Servers for VPC](/docs/vpc?topic=vpc-confidential-computing-with-secure-boot-vpc).

+TDX is the default Confidential computing mode for all profiles.
+Secure boot is enabled by default for all Confidential computing profiles.

-For more information about confidential computing, see [Confidential computing for x86 Virtual Servers for VPC](/docs/vpc?topic=vpc-about-confidential-computing-vpc).
+For more information about confidential computing, see [Confidential computing for x86 Virtual Servers for VPC](/docs/vpc?topic=vpc-about-sgx-vpc).

 | Instance profile | vCPU / Cores | GiB RAM | EPC (SGX) capacity (GiB)  | Bandwidth cap (Gbps) | Instance storage (GB) |
 | ---------------- | ---- | ------- | ------------------------- |------- | ------------------------- |